Shutting down a Raspberry Pi properly means telling the operating system to close processes and sync data before cutting the power.

 We could summarize that shutdown -h corresponds to a normal shutdown, while halt and poweroff correspond to a more abrupt emergency stop.
 In general, the behavior regarding process termination and power management is different.

-In the case of Raspbian, all three commands should have the same behavior.
-However, out of habit and concern about these small differences, and because they may not be equivalent in other systems, I personally recommend the shutdown command.
-It’s better not to pick up bad habits.
+In Raspberry Pi OS the three commands usually end in a similar result.
+However, out of habit and because in other systems they may not be equivalent, I personally recommend the shutdown command.
+It is better not to pick up bad habits.

 Reboot Raspberry Pi